efrainenc/Image_recognition/README.md

 pip install streamlit
 ```

 This app also requires a Snowflake account with access to Snowpark.
-Follow the instructions in the Snowflake documentation to set up your Snowpark environment.
+Follow the instructions in the Snowflake documentation to set up your Snowpark environment.<br>

 Create a new Database "IMAGE_RECOGNITION" and create a new SQL worksheet and add the following commands to setup a Snowflake table and internal stage:
 ```